delabassee/odl2021-lab/step/serialization-filtering.md

 You should get back `HELLO WORLD!`.

 ### Breaking Encapsulation
-Right now everything is behaving as expected, + see how serialization breaks encapsulation.
+Right now everything is behaving as expected, let's see how serialization breaks encapsulation.

 Start the "Server" again as a background process: